Newsteinwell/Newsteinwell.github.io/_posts/2017-12-03-images-augmentation.markdown

 images_aug = seq.augment_images(images)
 ```
-As you can see, the `images` has 4 dimensions shape *[images_num, width, height, channel]*.
+As you can see, the `images` have 4 dimensional shapes *[images_num, width, height, channel]*.
 After augmentation, `images_aug` also has 4 dimensions, and the first dimension is the number of pictures.
-The follow pictures show one of the augmentation result.
+The follow picture shows one of the augmentation result.

 <img align="left" width="300" height="290" src="/assets/image/blue_1.jpg">
 <img align="center" width="370" height="325" src="/assets/image/blue_1_aug.png">